alexandr7035/bivrost-kotlin/README.md

 Type-safe Kotlin Multiplatform wrappers for Solidity ABI encoding and decoding.

-A refreshed KMP fork of [Gnosis's Bivrost](https://github.com/5afe/bivrost-kotlin).
+A refreshed KMP fork of [Safe's Bivrost](https://github.com/5afe/bivrost-kotlin).

 ## Overview
 SwissETH Solidity allows you to: